Integrated Pest Management Stakeholder Engagement

 Proposed Changes to the IPM Regulation

-The Integrated Pest Management Regulation (IPMR) is under review to update the requirements relating to aquaculture.
-This is in response to concerns expressed over the release of pesticides into the marine environment.
+The Integrated Pest Management Regulation (IPMR) was under review to update the requirements relating to aquaculture in response to concerns expressed over the release of pesticides into the marine environment.

 A Regulatory Proposal outlining the intended changes was posted in October 2018, and we sought comments from First Nations, industry and stakeholders until November 30, 2018.